telegraf/telegraf/readme.md

 <a name="hears"></a>
 ##### `.hears(pattern, handler, [handler...])`

-Registers handler only for `text` events using string pattern or RegEx.
+Registers handler only for `text` updates using string pattern or RegEx.

 | Param | Type | Description |
 | --- | --- | --- |